-The on-call shuttle is a service available after hours (after 7 pm during daylight saving time and after 5 pm in winter).
+The on-call shuttle is a free service available after hours (after 7 pm during daylight savings time and after 5 pm in winter).
 A valid Brown ID is required to ride.
-Requests can be placed either by phone (401) 863-1778 or online.
+Requests can be placed through the Transloc app.
+The on-call shuttle is a great option to travel within the east side of Providence and the downtown area at night.
+See a map.